MrMimic/tadadata.fr/README.md

 ### french_cop_mapper

-Draw a map of police stations in France and in French islands (google API).
+Draw a map of police stations in France and in French islands (with google API).

 http://tadadata.fr/carte-gendarmeries/